 I highly recommend making German Stollen (whether you celebrate Christmas or not!) because it is absolutely delightful.
 To make it easier, here’s a tutorial. 🙂

-How to Make German Stollen Christmas Bread
+How to Make Stollen: the Best German Christmas Stollen (and Stollen Bites) Recipe

 Step 1: Make easy mixed candied zest